oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/Tooltip/types.md

 - `yOffset`: A number that specifies the vertical offset of the tooltip from its attached element.
 - `delay`: A number that specifies the delay (in milliseconds) before the tooltip is displayed.

-These type definitions can be used to ensure that the tooltip component is used correctly throughout the Alephium project.
+These type definitions can be used to ensure that the tooltip component is used correctly throughout the Oxygenium project.
 For example, when defining a tooltip component, the `TooltipProps` type can be used to specify the expected props:

 ```typescript
 import { TooltipProps } from 'oxygenium-web3'